naneja/ece3514/assignments/a9_stack_queue/README.md

 # A9: Stack Queue

-In this assignment you will solve three problems using stack and queue
+In this assignment you will solve three problems using stack and queue.

+**You can use std::reverse when required.**

 ## Problem 1: Remove Adjacent Duplicates Using Stack